The Great Pyrenees German Shepherd mix is a cross between a purebred German Shepherd and a purebred Great Pyrenees.

 Both parent breeds are well proportioned dogs that will have muscular bodies.

-German Shepherds are frequently bred to have a curved ‘banana’ back shape, but this can cause health issues.
+German Shepherds are often bred to have a curved ‘banana’ back shape, but this can cause health issues.
 So GSD parents like this should not be bred from.

 Both dogs have relatively long snouts, and healthy facial conformation.

-A mix will likely inherit the same V-shaped ears as either parent, but they may stand upright or lay flat against your dog’s head.
+A mix will likely inherit the same V-shaped ears as either parent.
+But ears may also stand upright or lay flat against your dog’s head.

 In terms of size, both parent breeds are quite large dogs.
 So, you can expect a Great Pyrenees German Shepherd mix to be large too.